Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Before joining the faculty of the Duke University School of Nursing, Dr. Trotter held faculty positions with physician resident education in the Department of Family Medicine within the University of North Carolina-Chapel Hill Medical School and was a full-time primary care provider.
 Her current research focuses on the application of group healthcare models to prenatal care, parenting, and chronic illnesses.

-Dr. Trotter was interviewed for this feature in 2022.
+Dr. Trotter was interviewed for this feature in 2022 and 2025.

 The Evolution of the Women’s Health/Gender-Related Nurse Practitioner Role